In order to be an NN/LM Affiliate, SCELC requires the following:

 New Database Invoices

 When an institution acquires a new resource through SCELC, an invoice is sent for the amount due for the new acquisition.
 These invoices may be sent anytime during the fiscal year.
 Administrative surcharges of between 0% and 5% for each product are added to New Database Invoices.
-The previously noted Transaction Fees will be included on these invoices.
+The previously noted Transaction Fees (for affiliates) will be included on these invoices.

 Master Renewal Invoices